-Richard A. Freebourn, Jr., who is the son of Richard A. Freebourn, Sr., is employed by us as profit center leader and Executive Vice President of the Norfolk, Virginia office of Brown & Brown Insurance Agency of Virginia, Inc., one of our subsidiaries, and received compensation of \$260,410 for services rendered to that subsidiary in 2010.
+Richard A. Freebourn, Jr., who is the son of Richard A. Freebourn, Sr., is employed by us as profit center leader and Executive Vice President of the Norfolk, Virginia office of Brown & Brown Insurance Agency of Virginia, Inc., one of our subsidiaries, and received compensation of \$269,730 for services rendered to that subsidiary in 2011.

-Hugh M. Brown is a director of SunTrust Bank of Orlando, Toni Jennings is a director of SunTrust Bank/Central Florida, and Robert W. Lloyd is a director of SunTrust Bank/East Central Florida.
-We have a \$50 million revolving credit facility with SunTrust (subject to potential increases up to \$100 million).
+Hugh M. Brown is a member of the Advisory Board of Directors of SunTrust Bank of Orlando, Toni Jennings is a director of SunTrust Bank/Central Florida, and Robert W. Lloyd is a director of SunTrust Bank/East Central Florida.
+We have a \$100 million term loan and a \$50 million revolving credit facility with SunTrust (subject to potential increases up to \$100 million).
 SunTrust also acts as escrow agent with respect to accounts related to certain acquisitions we have made.
-We expect to continue to use SunTrust during 2011 for a substantial portion of our cash management requirements.
+We expect to continue to use SunTrust during 2012 for a substantial portion of our cash management requirements.
 Two of our subsidiaries provide insurance-related services to subsidiaries of SunTrust, and a number of our offices provide services with respect to premium financing to another such subsidiary of SunTrust.
-Payments made to, and received from, SunTrust in 2010 totaled less than one percent (1.0%) of our or SunTrust's total consolidated revenues.
+Payments made to, and received from, SunTrust in 2011 totaled less than one percent (1.0%) of our or SunTrust's total consolidated revenues.